hamzacontractor/Socket-webRTC/README.md

 # Socket-webRTC
- webRTC video conferrance iwth socket io in nodeJS
+ webRTC video conferrance with socket io in nodeJS